-The final-state interaction of the weakly induced decay process $\tau^- \to \pi^+ \pi^- \pi^- \nu{\tau}$ is given by the interaction of three pions with $a_1(1260)$ quantum numbers.
-The presence of the outgoing neutrino allows the total energy squared, s, of the three pions to vary.
-This allows one to "scan" the spectrum of three pions in the final state, thus obtaining the so-called mass spectrum or lineshape of the $a_1(1260)$ -resonance that was measured in the ALEPH [92] experiment and is the main experimental input of the present work.
+The interaction of three pions with $a_1(1260)$ quantum numbers enters the weakly induced decay process $\tau^- \to \pi^+ \pi^- \pi^- \nu{\tau}$ via the final state interaction.
+The presence of the outgoing neutrino leads to the fact that the total energy squared s of the three pions is not fixed.
+This allows one to "scan" the spectrum of three pions in the final state, thus obtaining the so-called mass spectrum or lineshape of the $a_1(1260)$ -resonance that was measured in the ALEPH [86] experiment and is the main experimental input of the present work.

 To access the mass spectrum theoretically, the decay process is decomposed into the weak and strong parts as $\tau^- \to W^- \nu{\tau} \to (a_1(1260) \to \pi^- \pi^- \pi^+) \nu{\tau}$ (see, e.g., Ref.
-[41]).
-The strong, final-state interaction of the three pions is described by the process shown in Fig. 1.
+[36]).
+The strong, final state interaction of the three pions is described by the process shown in Fig. 1.
 As indicated in the first parentheses it contains a part describing the production of the $\rho\pi$ pair in S- and D-wave.
-This part consists of the direct production of the $\rho\pi$ pair as well as an intermediate propagation of $a_1(1260)$ .
+This part may be visualized as the direct production of the $\rho\pi$ pair as well as an intermediate propagation of $a_1(1260)$ .
 The $\rho\pi$ system interacts then (second parentheses in the figure) and decays in the final step into three pions, such that three-body unitarity is preserved exactly.
 Note that while the picture suggests a diagrammatic expansion of the interaction, the approach is not Lagrangian-based as discussed below.

-The final-state interaction of three pions is taken into account non-perturbatively ensuring three-body unitarity.
+As already mentioned the final state interaction of three pions is taken into account non-perturbatively ensuring unitarity.
 This is achieved using the formalism developed in Ref.
-[49].
+[82].
+We will describe its implementation and numerical applications in more detail below.
 In a nutshell, the approach is based on a decomposition of the scattering amplitude into a connected and a disconnected part (cf. "connectedness structure" in Ref.
-[96]).
-Each of these pieces is populated by the two-body subsystem (referred to as "isobar" in the following) and a spectator.
-The analytic forms of the Bethe-Salpeter kernel, B, and the fully dressed isobar propagator $\tau$ are fixed up to real functions of energy and momenta by matching the Bethe-Salpeter equation with the three-body unitarity condition [49].
+[88]).
+Each of these pieces is populated by the two-body sub-system (referred to as "isobar" in the following) and a spectator.
+Utilizing the Bethe-Salpeter-like form of a relativistic integral equation with an unknown kernel B and imposing three-body unitarity fixes the analytic form of B as well as the fully dressed isobar propagator $\tau$ up to real functions of energy and momenta [82].
 This isobar-spectator amplitude is depicted symbolically in Fig. 2.

 Note that this approach relies on dispersive techniques making advantage of unitarity and connectedness structure.
-As such, it does not rely on a Lagrangian formalism for the microscopic interaction but provides a clean separation between on-shell parts and short-range physics encoded in real-valued contributions indicated as C in Fig. 2 and referred to as "three-body force" in what follows.
-We will describe the implementation and numerical applications of this approach in more detail below.
+As such, it does not rely on a Lagrangian formalism for the microscopic interaction but provides a clean separation between on-shell parts and short-range physics encoded in real-valued contributions indicated as C in Fig. 2 and referred to as "three-body force" in the following.